ucsdlib/horton-bot/README.md

 In time, assuming interest, additional bot-like features will be added.

+## API Token
+The Slack bot requires an API token to connect to the Slack API.

+We have a production token which should only be used for production.
+If you need to test new features locally, you can use the `theodor-test` API token.

+Note that this account is invited into the `bot-testing` channel.

+This token can be found in Slack directly or in LastPass.

 ## Installing (docker)
 1. Clone the repo: `git clone https://github.com/ucsdlib/theodor.git`
 1. Build image: `docker build -t theodor .`
+1. Run image: `docker run --rm -e "SLACK_API_TOKEN=<test-token>" theodor`

 Run rubocop or tests:
 1. `docker run --rm theodor bundle exec rubocop`